 Can you tell us a little bit about yourself?

 Sure.
 Where to begin?
 I graduated as a dietitian just over 20 years ago, which is hard to believe, and I guess I always wanted to be a dietitian when I was at high school.
 I did home-ec and had a great teacher and loved the science of nutrition.
-At that time, Rosemary Stanton was the only dietitian in the media, and she was on Burke’s Backyard.
+At that time, Rosemary Stanton was on Burke’s Backyard and was the only dietitian in the media.

 So everyone of that generation wanted to be like Rosemary.
 I did a science degree first and then did dietetics.
 It was an 18-month diploma at that point in time, and there was only QUT in Brisbane where you could do dietetics, not like the four courses that we’ve got now.
 Then I did placement and realised I actually didn’t want to be a clinical dietitian, so wondered what else could I do?
 At the time, there was the opportunity to do a research PhD and I had a scholarship, so I embarked on that and developed the malnutrition screening tool, which is now used around the world, which was a great outcome of that work.